Stock Price Responses to Firm-Level News in Supply Chain Networks: Results

-Second, the post-news effect of positive news is smaller than its pre-news effect (Panel [A] of Figure \ref{fig:reg_japan_supplier}), although the post-news effect is always larger in size than the pre-news effect in the previous results.
-This finding implies that although positive information about a firm tends to diffuse actively through private channels, such as suggestions of financial companies, SNS, and word of mouth, before its disclosure by a news article and increase stock prices of suppliers of the firm.
-However, once the positive information is disclosed in a news article, the growth rate of the suppliers' stock prices declines compared with that in the pre-news period.
-In other words, the net effect of the disclosure of positive news about a Japanese on stock prices of its suppliers is negative, although the previous results found the opposite.
+Second, the post-news coefficient for positive news sentiment is smaller than its pre-news coefficient (Panel (A) of Figure \ref{fig:reg_japan_supplier}), although the post-news coefficient is always larger in size than the pre-news coefficient in the global sample.
+This result implies that positive information about a firm is incorporated into prices prior to disclosure.
+However, once the positive information is disclosed in a news article, the magnitude of the coefficients for suppliers is smaller than that in the pre-news period.
+In other words, for Japanese firms, the difference between the post- and pre-news effects on suppliers is negative, indicating that the pre-news effect exceeds the post-news effect.

+In contrast to the results for positive news, the response to negative news in Japan exhibits the same qualitative pattern as that observed in the global sample.
+Specifically, for negative news, the post-news effect is larger than the pre-news effect for Japanese firms, as is also the case for firms worldwide (Panel (B) of Figure \ref{fig:reg_japan_supplier} and Panel (B) of Figure \ref{fig:reg_global_supplier}).

-Finally, we do observe that the post-news effect is larger than the pre-news effect in the case of negative news, as in the previous results (Panel [B] of Figure \ref{fig:reg_japan_supplier}).
-However, the pre-news effect of negative news for the time window of 1 day is smaller in the absolute term than that for the longer time window of 2-5 days, although the previous result for firms across the world showed the opposite (Panel [B] of Figure \ref{fig:reg_global_supplier}).
-This, combined with the large negative post-news effect for the time window of 1 day, implies that the disclosure of negative information about a firm by a news article affects stock prices of its suppliers more substantially than diffusion of the information through private channels.
+Within this common pattern in negative cases between the entire world and Japan, however, there are differences across time windows.
+In particular, for Japanese firms, the pre-news effect of negative news for the one-day time window is smaller in absolute value than that for longer windows of two to five days, whereas the global results show an increase in the absolute value of the pre-news effect as the window size decreases.